btrask/stronglink/SUBSTANCE.md

 			- Read the list of available compiler warnings
 				- For GCC, they're in the manual
 				- For Clang, try [here](http://fuckingclangwarnings.com/)
-		- Static analyzers (but compiler warnings are better)
+		- Static analyzers and linters (but compiler warnings are better)
 		- Sanitizers and runtime checkers (e.g. Valgrind)
 		- Fuzzers (e.g. [american fuzzy lop](http://lcamtuf.coredump.cx/afl/))
 	- No one can physically see what a computer is doing, so we need tools to visualize it for us